If there ever was an automotive service conundrum, this is it: Standing out from the competition, and keeping customers satisfied.

 In order to trust you, the customer needs to know that you’re an expert at what you do.

 Every mechanic shop markets itself as the go-to expert.
 Your shop can stand out if you offer proof of expertise and service recommendations.

 Standing out in this way requires that you adopt a new business model.
 Easy 4 Effective Ways To Stop Customers From Using Your Competition!

 Instead of running your business by relying on repairs, run your business on condition-based service recommendations.
 Stop up-selling and start managing maintenance to help vehicles last longer.

-Personalized recommendations based on miles driven, last repair or maintenance job, and manufacturer suggestions builds trust.
-When your customers see that you’re promoting customized service tasks based on their unique lifestyle, they’ll trust what you have to say, and come back to your shop, again and again.
+Personalized recommendations based on miles driven, last repair or maintenance job, and manufacturer suggestions build trust.
+When your customers see that you’re promoting customized service tasks based on their unique lifestyle, they’ll trust what you have to say and come back to your shop, again and again.